marimo-team/marimo/docs/guides/best_practices/performance.md

 always invalidated, because `functools` has no knowledge about the structure of marimo's dataflow graph.

-Conversely, `mo.cache` knows to invalidate the cache if the function closes over UI elements or state objects, whereas `functools.cache` doesn't, yielding incorrect cache hits.
+Conversely, `mo.cache` knows to invalidate the cache if closed over variables change, whereas `functools.cache` doesn't, yielding incorrect cache hits.

 `mo.cache` is slightly slower than `functools.cache`, but in most applications the overhead is negligible.
+For performance critical code, where the decorated function will be called in a tight loop, prefer `functools.cache`.
 :::

 ## Save/load from disk with `mo.persistent_cache`